Apply to vetted scholarship programs in one clickAdvertiser disclosure

-The major driver of that determination is test scores and GPA.
-I know, I know…students are more than just a number, but at most schools, these two factors are very correlated to whether a student is admitted or not.
+The major drivers of that determination are test scores and GPA as these two factors are very correlated to whether a student is admitted or not.
 Other factors, including essays, activities, recommendations, and other x-factors (athletic recruiting, being from an underrepresented background, etc.), but for the sake of figuring out a target vs. a reach, the GPA/test scores are of primary importance.

 Therefore, this also means that we can use objective data.
 For college counselors, the best tool to make these assessments are scattergrams.

 If your high school does not have Scoir or Naviance, no worries!
 Cappex has a free scattergram tool that is also effective (though the data is self-reported from students all over the country).

 How can I use scattergrams?

 Here is what a scattergram from Cappex looks like:

 I created a fake student who is represented by the yellow star.
-On the horizontal axis, you will see test scores, and on the vertical access, you will see the GPA.
+On the horizontal axis, you will see test scores, and on the vertical axis, you will see the GPA.
 The other dots represent students who were admitted, wait listed, and denied, which gives us a quick visualization of the applicant pool.

 - Having higher “stats” than this person does not guarantee anything.
 We see that there are multiple students with very high GPAs and very high test scores who are either denied or wait listed.